 I've broken my rod, what do I do?

-What is the difference between the Boron III X, Boron III LS and Boron III SX rods?
+What are the differences between the Boron III Plus, Boron III X and Boron III LS?

 How will the action of the Nexus compare with the higher performance Boron rods?

-Are the Boron III TH-MS rods switch rods?
+Are the Boron III TH Microspey rods switch rods?

 Why do my ferrules keep coming apart?